cameronbourke/react-native-cp-update-button/README.md

 ## Animation

 ## Deploying Updates
-One of best parts about `react-native-cp-update-button` is that it does not need any new tooling, you can just use the `code-push` cli like you normally would to push updates to your React Native app.
-Everything the component needs to know is achieved by setting a stringified object for the `--description` option in the cli.
+One of best parts about `react-native-cp-update-button` is that it does not need any new tooling, you can just use the `code-push cli` like you normally would to push updates to your React Native app.
+Everything the component needs to know is achieved by using a stringified object for the `--description` option in the cli.
 An example command to deploy an update may look like the following:

 ```
 code-push release-react UpdateButtonDemo ios -d Production --description '{"version":"1.3.0", "promptMessage": "There are plenty of new features in this goodie of an update"}'
 ```

-If a value for `promptTitle, promptMessage or confirmButtonText` is on the stringified object, it will be used over the corresponding value/s that were passed as props to `<UpdateAppButton />`
+If a value for `promptTitle, promptMessage` or `confirmButtonText` is in the object, it will be used over the corresponding value/s that were passed as props to `<UpdateAppButton />`

 > Note: if the object is not stringified correctly, none of the data within the object will be used and instead will default to the default values